 In a pioneering move, in September 2017, Pittsburgh International became the first airport in the country to allow non-fliers into the boarding areas to shop, eat and wave off friends and family.
 Non-fliers can enter the Airside Terminal (with ID and security check) from 09:00-17:00 on weekdays.

 Pittsburgh Airport lies around 30km west of the city.
 As there are no trains running from the airport, you'll have to go by road.
 The bus is way cheaper than a taxi, and still pretty comfortable.

-The 28X Airport Flyer, run by the Port Authority, runs to Carnegie Mellon University via the centre of Pittsburgh.
+The 28X Airport Flyer runs to Carnegie Mellon University via the centre of Pittsburgh.
 Buses run every 30 minutes or so and the journey takes around 40-45 minutes (Liberty Ave at Woods St).
 Make sure you have exact change.

-Landside Terminal, before security, baggage claim level, outside door 6
+Location: Landside Terminal, before security, baggage claim level, outside door #6

 Taxis to the centre of Pittsburgh are metered.
 For distances over 20 minutes, the meter calculates at double rate, so the cost can increase fast.
 The journey takes around 30 minutes.

 Location: Landside Terminal, lower level, baggage claim level, between carousels F and J, exit through 'commercial' doors

 Cost: Around USD 40-45, including airport surcharge and tip

 Uber, Lyft and zTrip have recently been allowed to pick up passengers from Arrivals.

 Location: Landside Terminal, before security, arrivals, baggage claim level, outside door #4